pygame/pygame/docs/reST/ref/transform.rst

    If no acceleration is available then "GENERIC" is returned.
 For a x86 processor the level of acceleration to use is determined at runtime.

-   This function is provided for Pygame testing and debugging.
+   This function is provided for pygame testing and debugging.

    .. ## pygame.transform.get_smoothscale_backend ##